Wood rot (also known as brown rot) is one of the most damaging forces on household wood in the world.

 Foundation Recovery Systems can help you eliminate wood rot problems at their source.
 We can dry your basement or crawl space, eliminate flooding problems, and seal out humidity.

-Not only will this eliminate your wood rot problems, but it will also prevent any other fungi like mold or mildew from growing, as well as keep out other unwanted pests.
+Not only will this curb your wood rot problems, but it will also prevent any other fungi like mold or mildew from growing, as well as make your home less attractive to unwanted pests.

 Foundation Recovery Systems has been dedicated to helping homeowners solve their home repair needs since 1992.
 We offer FREE, no-obligation dry basement and crawl space inspections in our service area.
 We can answer all your questions and point out the sources of humidity and moisture in your home.